English Week 2026

 The theme of this year's conference will be

-The English Week Team 2025
+The English Week Team 2026

-We will again offer an open ‘Market Place'designed to facilitate the exchange of teaching materials and ideas for all grade levels.
+We will again offer an open ‘Market Place', designed to facilitate the exchange of teaching materials and ideas for all grade levels.
 This space is intended to enable teachers to directly offer and explain resource material and ideas they have developed.
 Thus, please bring copies to exhibit and share; examples of students’ work, and/or books you wish to recommend.

 We are very glad to be once again in Haus Altenberg (www.haus-altenberg.de).
 Whereas the rooms were newly renovated, that beautiful old Gothic cathedral in the courtyard is still standing there and for those of you who don’t know it and the immediate area, it’s a wonderful place to spend an inspiring week.